-Children experience games, dance, gymnastics, athletics and multi skills as part of the physical development section of their Individual profiles.
+Children experience games, dance, gymnastics as part of the physical development section of their Individual profiles.

-KEY STAGE ONE / KEY STAGE 2
+EYFS/KEY STAGE ONE / KEY STAGE 2

 GAMES

 Games skills are taught in each year during Key Stage One and Key Stage 2 and are developed through simple co-operative and competitive situations, progressing from individual activities, to working with a partner, to working in a small group.